Ra.One: Plot

-Prateek notices the strange circumstances of his father's death and realises that Ra.
-One has come to life.
+Prateek notices the strange circumstances of his father's death and realizes that Ra.One has come to life.
 Prateek and Jenny attempt to bring G.One to life.
 Meanwhile, Sonia tells Prateek that the family will return to India.
-Having taken the form of Akashi, Ra.
-One chases them, but G. One enters the real world through Jenny's computer and after a fight with Ra.
-One, causes a gas explosion, which breaks Ra.
-One into cubes and temporarily disables him.
-G. One takes Ra.
-One's H.A.R.T., without which Ra.
-One is weakened but also cannot die.
-Sonia finds she cannot leave G. One and takes him along with them to India through Shekhar's passport.
-G. One promises Sonia that he will protect Prateek from all harm.
-Ra.
-One returns to life takes the form of a billboard model and tracks G. One and Prateek by infiltrating Baron's office.
+Having taken the form of Akashi, Ra.One chases them, but G.One enters the real world through Jenny's computer and after a fight with Ra.One, causes a gas explosion, which breaks Ra.One into cubes and temporarily disables it.
+G.One takes Ra.One's H.A.R.T., without which Ra.One is weakened but also cannot die.
+Prateek sees Shekhar in G.One and Sonia realizes she cannot leave G.One behind.
+They then travel to India through Shekhar's passport.
+Over time, Prateek becomes close to G.One.

+G.One promises Sonia that it will protect Prateek from all harm.
+Ra.One returns to life takes the form of a billboard model and tracks G.One and Prateek by infiltrating Baron's office.

-During Prateek's birthday party, Ra.
-One hypnotizes Sonia, assumes her form, and kidnaps Prateek.
-Ra.
-One then instructs G. One to give him his H.A.R.T. back and sends the real Sonia in an uncontrollable Mumbai Suburban Railway train.
-G. One saves Sonia just in the nick of time despite the train crashing and the Chhatrapati Shivaji Terminus getting destroyed.
-He had a brief moment with Sonia and returns to save Prateek.
-The game resumes with Prateek controlling G. One's moves.
+During a friend's wedding reception, Ra.One hypnotizes Sonia, assumes her form and kidnaps Prateek.
+Ra.One then instructs G.One to give him its H.A.R.T. back, revealing that it has sent the real Sonia to crash the Mumbai Suburban Railway train into the Chhatrapati Shivaji Terminus.
+G.One saves Sonia just in the nick of time despite the train crashing and the station premises getting destroyed.
+After a brief moment with Sonia, it returns to save Prateek.
+The game resumes with Prateek controlling G.One's moves.
 Following a lengthy fight, they successfully beat the first and second levels and reach the third level.
-With little power left, G. One and Prateek trick Ra.
-One into shooting G. One without his H.A.R.T. attached as he shields it with his hand, which leaves Ra.
-One helpless.
+With little power left, G.One and Prateek trick Ra.One into shooting G.One without its real H.A.R.T. attached.

-Furious, Ra.
-One creates ten copies of himself.
-Prateek is unable to differentiate the real Ra.
-One, and asks G.One to quote one of Shekhar's sayings, which was actually a hint in disguise: "If you join the forces of evil, its shadows shall always follow you."
-The pair then realise that only one of the ten Ra.
-Ones has a shadow.
-G. One shoots and destroys him.
-After absorbing Ra.One's remains, G. One transports himself back into the digital world.
-Several months later, Prateek and Sonia return to London, where Prateek finally manages to restore G. One to the real world.
+Ra.One, angered, multiplies itself into ten apparitions after taunting Prateek over his idea of having an antagonist who couldn't die.
+Prateek is unable to differentiate the real Ra.One, and remembering Shekhar, asks G.One to recover hints.
+G.One responds with a quote he gave Prateek in his last few days: "If you join the forces of evil, its shadows shall always follow you."
+The pair then realize that only one of the ten Ra.One apparitions has a shadow.
+G.One then shoots the shadowed apparition in the H.A.R.T and destroys it.
+To shield Prateek, G.One absorbs Ra.One's remains from the explosion that followed after Ra.One's destruction, and finally disintegrates to return Ra.One to the realm of the digital world, leaving Prateek heartbroken.
+Several months later, Prateek and Sonia return to London, where Prateek finally manages to restore G.One's H.A.R.T and bring it back to the real world.